ZupIT/horusec-docs/content/en/tutorials/how-to-adding-custom-rules.md

 ## **1. Create a customized rules JSON file**

-In order to run custom Json rules in Horusec you'll have to create a **.json** with the default code below:
+In order to run custom JSON rules in Horusec, you'll have to create a **.json** with the default code below:

  ```horusec-custom-rules.json